 Our own particular efforts as missionaries centre on church planting, and publishing Reformed Spanish literature through the newly-formed, non-profit publishing house Publicaciones Faro de Gracia (Beacon of Grace Publications).

-In the last 5 years we have published 21 book titles in Spanish and distributed over 500 other titles in Mexico.
+In the last five years we have published 21 book titles in Spanish and distributed over 500 other titles in Mexico.
 This year we are labouring to establish a church library program of 45-50 titles for pastors and churches in the Hispanic world.